 The department of justice has struck again, this time imposing a $7 billion fine on Citigroup Inc. (NYSE:C) as a charge on the bank being found liable of misleading customers with its mortgage securities during the peak of the economic crisis.
-Despite receiving the huge fine from the Department of Justice, Citigroup was still able to beat estimates with its second-quarter earnings, posting a profit of $1.24 per share for the quarter.
+Despite receiving the huge fine from the Department of Justice, Citigroup which is one of the biggest banks in the World was still able to beat estimates with its second-quarter earnings, posting a profit of $1.24 per share for the quarter.

 Despite the unending tussle with the Department of Justice over its mortgage practices, Citigroup Inc. (NYSE:C) was able to generate revenue of nearly $19.4 billion against estimates of $18.8 billion.
 Citigroup is not the only bank that has been under the scrutiny from regulators over illegal mortgage lending practices, JPMorgan Chase & Co.
 (NYSE:JPM), Wells Fargo &Co (NYSE:WFC) and Bank of America Corp (NYSE:BAC) have also found themselves in the same troubles.

 FBR Capital Markets managing director, Paul Miller, has told Fox Business that despite the numerous challenges that Citigroup Inc. (NYSE:C) faced in the quarter, they put-out a decent number in terms of earnings.
 Focus now shifts to Bank of America, which, Miller believes, could experience a huge fine of up to $13 billion.